reem-shaikh/70DaysOfCode/main/18-12/notes.md

 #### How does JS interact with HTML document?
 - Document Object Model
-When html document is loaded in the browser corresponding to that document there is a new document ina  different format created for JS called DOM, JS can easily intrepret DOM format. since it can only operate on objects and cannot access html tags.
+> When html document is loaded in the browser corresponding to that document
+> there is a new document in a  different format created for JS called DOM,
+> JS can easily intrepret DOM format. since it can only operate on objects and cannot access html tags.

 > each tag in html is represented as objects in DOM.